WilliamASumner/raytracer/README.md

 Intro:
 This is just a simplistic raytracer project for my own amusement.
 I am currently in the process of learning to program raytracers and would appreciate any and all suggestions to make my code better!
+I've included several ppm files that were generated with this program.

 Enjoy! :)